This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Testing and Adjusting Bobbin Tension

-4. Match top and bobbin threads for smoother stitches.
+- Verify top and bobbin threads are perfectly matched for flawless stitches.

 Prioritizing Upper Tension Adjustments